-Russia Unleashes Biggest Attacks in Ukraine in Months - NewsBreak
+Russia unleashes biggest attacks in Ukraine in months - NewsBreak

 Though Russia said missiles targeted military and energy facilities, some struck civilian areas while people were heading to work and school.
 One hit a playground in downtown Kyiv and another struck a university.

-The attacks plunged much of the country into a blackout, depriving hundreds of thousands of people of electricity into Monday night and creating a shortage so severe Ukrainian authorities asked people to conserve and announced they will stop power exports to Europe starting Tuesday.
+The attacks plunged much of the country into a blackout, depriving hundreds of thousands of people of electricity into Monday night and creating a shortage so severe Ukrainian authorities announced they will stop power exports to Europe starting Tuesday.
 Power outages also often deprive residents of water, given the system’s reliance on electricity to run pumps and other equipment.

 Andriy Yermak, a senior adviser to President Volodymyr Zelenskyy, said the strikes had no “practical military sense” and that Russia’s goal was to cause a “humanitarian catastrophe.”

-Russian President Vladimir Putin said his forces targeted key energy infrastructure and military command facilities with “precision weapons” in retaliation for what he claimed were Kyiv’s “terrorist” actions — a reference to Ukraine’s attempts to repel Moscow’s invasion, including an attack Saturday on a key bridge between Russia and the annexed Crimean Peninsula.
-Putin alleged the bridge attack was masterminded by Ukrainian special services.
+Russian President Vladimir Putin said his forces used “precision weapons” to target key energy infrastructure and military command facilities in retaliation for what he claimed was Kyiv's “terrorist” actions — a reference to Ukraine's attempts to repel Moscow's invasion, including an attack Saturday on a key bridge between Russia and the annexed Crimean Peninsula that Putin said was masterminded by Ukrainian special services.

-Putin vowed a “tough” and “proportionate” response if further Ukrainian attacks threaten Russia’s security.
+Putin vowed a “tough” and “proportionate” response should Ukraine carry out further attacks that threaten Russia’s security.
 “No one should have any doubts about it,” he told Russia’s Security Council by video.

 The Russian president has been under intense domestic pressure to take more aggressive action to stop a largely successful Ukrainian counteroffensive and to react forcefully to Saturday's attack on the Kerch bridge, whose construction he used to cement his 2014 annexation of Crimea.